HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/who-can-access.md

 ### Configuring Access Control

-Only Administrators can set or {ref}`manage access policies<Manage-access-policies-doc>`.
+Only Administrators can set or {ref}`manage access policies<manage-access-policies-doc>`.
 To set an access policy for an asset:

 ```{image} /product/asset-management/media/access_control.png
 :class: border-black